Credit card: Business credit cards

 Business credit cards are specialized credit cards issued in the name of a registered business, and typically they can only be used for business purposes.
 Their use has grown in recent decades.
 In 1998, for instance, 37% of small businesses reported using a business credit card; by 2009, this number had grown to 64%.

 Business credit cards offer a number of features specific to businesses.
 They frequently offer special rewards in areas such as shipping, office supplies, travel, and business technology.
 Most issuers use the applicant's personal credit score when evaluating these applications.
-In addition, income from a variety of sources may be used to qualify, which means these cards may be available to businesses that are newly established.
+In addition, income from a variety of sources may be used to qualify, which means these cards may be available to new businesses.
 In addition, some issuers of this card do not report account activity to the owner's personal credit, or only do so if the account is delinquent.
 In these cases, the activity of the business is separated from the owner's personal credit activity.

 Business credit cards are offered by American Express, Discover, and almost all major issuers of Visa and MasterCard cards.
 Some local banks and credit unions also offer business credit cards.
-American Express is the only major issuer of business charge cards in the United States, however.